Chapter256/sweden-quiz/README.md

 - The website was tested on my iMac and Macbook pro.
 -
 ### Testing User Stories
+1. As a user, I want to test my knowledge of Sweden.
+  - There are 10 questions that will test the general knowledge one has of Sweden.
+2. As a user, I want to choose from a range of answers.
+  - For each question there is either two or four options to choose from.
+3. As a user, I want to see my score to know if I passed or failed the quiz.
+  - At the end of the quiz the player is informed if they passed or failed.

 ## Deployment

 - Github was used to deploy the project.
 Following the steps below: